daugaard/sessionbat-sdk/README.md

 ![Ruff](https://img.shields.io/github/actions/workflow/status/daugaard/sessionbat-sdk/ruff.yml?branch=main)
 ![License](https://img.shields.io/github/license/daugaard/sessionbat-sdk)

-SessionBat is a small Python SDK for recording AI session activity as structured JSON events.
+SessionBat is a small Python SDK for recording AI session activity and send it to SessionBat.

-It is designed for teams that want to inspect what an AI app actually did in a conversation, including:
+It is designed for teams that want to debug and understand what your AI app actually did, including:
 - user messages
 - assistant responses
 - tool calls
-- retrievals
+- document retrievals
-- failures attached to the operation that failed

-The default transport writes newline-delimited JSON to `stdout`, which makes it easy to inspect events locally or pipe them into another system.

 ## Install